flashbots/cvm-reverse-proxy/README.md

 docker run -p 8080:8080 -e LOG_JSON=1 cvm-proxy-server
 ```

-By default the server will present Azure TDX attestation, and you can modify that via the `--server-attestation-type` flag.
+By default the server will determine the attestation issuer automatically, and you can modify that via the `--server-attestation-type` flag.
 The server can be made to present a regular TLS certificate through `--tls-certificate-path` and `--tls-private-key-path` flags instead of aTLS one.

 By default the server will not verify client attestations, you can change that via `--client-attestation-type` and `--client-measurements` flags.
 Valid for both aTLS and regular TLS.